carc1n0gen/phrontmatter/README.md

 ## Different Front Matter Formats

-PhrontMatter allows you to write your front matter in any format you like, and comes with two built in parsers for YAML, and JSON.
+PhrontMatter allows you to write your front matter in any format you like, and comes with two built in adapters for YAML, and JSON.
 So you could also write the front matter in JSON.

 ### JSON Front Matter